allanliebold/data-structures/README.md

 dequeue(data): Removes the next node to be dequeued, which should be whatever node remaining in the queue was added first.
 Time complexity: O(1)

 peek(): Returns the value of the next node to be dequeued without removing it.
 Time complexity: O(1)

+## Double-Ended Queue (Deque)
+A queue that allows data to be added and removed at both ends.

+append(data): Adds a new node to the back (tail) of the deque with passed data.
+Time complexity: O(1)

+append_left(data): Adds a new node to the front (head) of the deque with passed data.
+Time complexity O(1)

+pop(): Removes the node at the back of the deque and returns its data.
+Time complexity O(1)

+pop_left(): Removes the node at the front of the deque and returns its data.
+Time complexity: O(1)

+peek(): Returns the value of the node at the back of the deque.
+Time complexity: O(1)

+peek_left(): Returns the value of the node at the front of the deque.
+Time complexity: O(1)

+size(): Returns the length of the deque.
+Time complexity: O(1)

+#Authors: Matt Favoino, Allan Liebold